ruandersMSFT/Compliance/compliance/assurance/assurance-sharepoint-online-data-deletion.md

 ---
-title: "Microsoft 365 SharePoint Online Data Deletion" ms.author: robmazz
+title: "Microsoft 365 SharePoint Online Data Deletion"
+description: Learn how data deletion works in SharePoint Online, such as where deleted content is stored and for how long. ms.author: robmazz
 author: robmazz
 manager: laurawi
+ms.reviewer: sosstah
 audience: ITPro
 ms.topic: article
 ms.service: O365-seccomp